ioannakarageorgou/SimpleImagePicker/README.md

-# SimpleImagePicker
+## Swift 5: Import An Image From Photo Library Or Camera

-Swift 5: Import An Image From Photo Library Or Camera
+Accessing both Camera and Photo Library from one single button.